floccusaddon/floccus/README.md

 ## Usage
 After installation you'll be asked to enter the url and credentials to your nextcloud account.
 (If not, click on the new floccus icon in the browser toolbar.)

-Floccus will sync your bookmarks every 25mins, so you'll have to wait a bit until the bookmarks folder is created.
-Afterwards you should find the bookmarks from nextcloud inside a new folder titled "Owncloud" (I know, I know, this will change in the next release).
+Currently, floccus only syncs bookmarks with nextcloud that are inside a specific folder in your browser.
+It doesn't sync all of the bookmarks in your browser, partly because you might want to have multiple accounts to sync with and also because sadly floccus doesn't support folders, yet.
+So, the floccus folder should be inside the "Other bookmarks" (or similar) folder in your browser, it should be titled "Nextcloud (user@your.nextcloud.tld)", and putting bookmarks into it should make them appear on the server and vice versa.
 You can rename and move this folder at will.
 Don't create any folders within, though, as that is not supported, yet.

 ## Prior art
  * [OwnCloud Bookmarks for chrome](https://chrome.google.com/webstore/detail/owncloud-bookmarks/eomolhpeokmbnincelpkagpapjpeeckc?hl=en-US), which basically acts as a proxy to the Owncloud Bookmarks app -- it doesn't integrate the bookmarks into the browser experience.